 To report any safety concerns:

 For EMERGENCIES, always call 911!
-Law Enforcement Rangers can be reached by calling the Federal Law Enforcement Dispatch Center at: 1-800-637-9152 (press 2 when prompted) This number should be used for law enforcement issues only.
+Law Enforcement Rangers can be reached by calling Park Dispatch at: 928-608-6301.
+This number should be used for law enforcement issues only.
 General Park questions should be directed to the visitor centers.